billinghamj/uber-test-readme/README.md

 it.
 Given more time, I would create a better queuing system, ways to notify failures later in time (e.g. after failed delivery), statistics, etc.

-I have detailed a number of [improvements](//github.com/billinghamj/resilient-mailer#future-improvements) which I would make to the `resilient-mailer` library.
+`resilient-mailer` itself is currently quite primitive - particularly in its simplistic handling of failover events.
+I have detailed a number of [improvements](//github.com/billinghamj/resilient-mailer#future-improvements) which I would make to the library.

 ## Resources